Chart Color Schemes

 Health performance in Kingston - Robe is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Kingston - Robe faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
-The rate of private health cover is high at approximately 54% of the total population (2,498 people), compared to 49.4% across Rest of SA.
+Kingston-Robe faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
+Approximately 54% (~2,498 people) have private health cover, higher than the Rest of SA's 49.4%.

-The most common medical conditions are arthritis and mental health issues, impacting 10.7% and 7.3% of residents respectively.
-65.0% of residents declare themselves completely clear of medical ailments, compared to 65.5% across Rest of SA.
-The area has 32.7% of residents aged 65 and over (1,501 people), higher than the 23.3% in Rest of SA.
+The most common medical conditions are arthritis (10.7%) and mental health issues (7.3%).
+About 65.0% consider themselves clear of medical ailments, similar to the Rest of SA's 65.5%.
+Around 32.7% (~1,501 people) are aged 65 and over, higher than the Rest of SA's 23.3%.
 Health outcomes among seniors are strong, performing better than the general population in health metrics.

 Frequently Asked Questions - Health